ATEX Markings Explained

 Table 12.3 Ex protection methods for non-electrical equipment

-North American markings
+North North American Ex markings

 Equipment that has a North American approval can be recognized by the presence of a UL, CSA or FM logo.
 American equipment is usually connected by conduit.